-Another reason I like this bulgur wheat loaf is that you can actually slice it which makes for a nice neat looking side dish.
+Another reason I like this Butternut Squash Bulgur Wheat Loaf is that you can actually slice it which makes for a nice neat looking side dish.
 Sprinkle with some fresh lemon zest or paprika for a bit of colour or even spice it up with some cayenne pepper.
 Tastes delicious with grilled chicken!

-Enjoy this autumny (butternut squash!) different yet simple side recipe idea!
+Enjoy this autumny (butternut squash!) different yet simple to make side recipe idea!

-Preheat the oven to 375 F/ 190 C/ gas mark 5.
-Grease a medium size loaf tin with a little oil and coat with the breadcrumbs.
+- Preheat the oven to 375 F/ 190 C/ gas mark 5.
+Grease a medium size loaf tin with a little oil and line with non-stick baking paper.
 Set aside.

 - In a large bowl combine the butternut squash, cheddar, garlic, onion granules, oil, salt and pepper and bulgur (once it's cooled down a little).
 Stir thoroughly.
 Tip into the baking tin, press down to make the loaf more solid, drizzle with a little oil and bake for 40 minutes.